 Business Durham works closely with partners to encourage an enterprise culture, helping entrepreneurs to turn bright ideas into successful reality and students to develop enterprise skills to become our future business leaders.

-Business Durham attracts capital and inward investment to the county, and develops an innovative economy that enables companies to grow and flourish.
+Business Durham attracts capital and inward investment to the county and develops an innovative economy that enables companies to grow and flourish.

-Business Durham builds long-term relationships to foster sustainable growth in businesses, raising economic aspirations and making Durham a place where business is done.
+Business Durham builds long-term relationships to foster sustainable growth in businesses, raising economic aspirations and making Durham a place where the business is done.

 For more information visit www.businessdurham.co.uk.